xiyuy98/stat-992-blog-post/README.md

 Figure 1: The histogram of year of the target dataset: the first paper is released in 1995 and there is a clear increase trend along the time.

-After the clustering by vsp, we show the scree plots with rank $k = 30$ in Figure 2.
+After the clustering by vsp, we show the scree plots with rank k = 30 in Figure 2.

 ![GitHub Logo](/images/screeplot_in_(rank=30).png)